-Principle 8: undertake initiatives to promote greater environmental responsibility; and...
+Principle 8: Undertake initiatives to promote greater environmental responsibility; and

-Principle 9: encourage the development and diffusion of environmentally friendly technologies
+Principle 9: Encourage the development and diffusion of environmentally friendly technologies

-Aston Martin is committed to on-going reductions in energy and resource consumption in the manufacture and operation of its products as set out in the Aston Martin Environmental Policy.
+Aston Martin is committed to on-going reductions in energy and resource consumption in the manufacture and operation of its products as set out in the Aston Martin Environmental Policy 2016.
 In addition, it is committed to a reduction in its carbon footprint, whilst complying with all relevant legislation and striving to achieve results above and beyond the legal minimum wherever possible.
+In 2017, the company started working with the Carbon Trust to assess the company's performance and secure Carbon Trust accreditation.